Malaria donor transitions

 - Implement the sustainability and transition plan, such as evidence-based guidelines to integrate vertical malaria programs into general health systems

 - Strengthen subnational management capacity and communication with the national-level malaria program to support coordination to address transition challenges

 - Build collaboration between stakeholders to facilitate transition and sustainability, including in the ministry of health, and with other ministries (e.g., finance, labor), implementing partners (e.g., civil society organizations and the private sector), technical advisors, and donor partners.

 - Engage in early and strategic planning to embed key malaria response functions currently supported by donor funding

 As countries experience economic growth, reduce malaria burden, and/or achieve malaria elimination, they will experience declines in or the end of donor financing for malaria.
 Such donor transitions can pose a number of challenges for the sustainability of malaria response, including, among others, a decline in funding; changes and disruptions to health workforces, data and surveillance systems, supply chains, and program governance and management; and changes in the level of political will and attention to malaria.
 If mismanaged or poorly planned, donor transitions can result in program disruptions and undermine progress to date.
 Transition can also offer a critical opportunity to create more effective and efficient programs, integrate vertical malaria programs into country health systems, and build stronger domestic capacity to finance and manage essential health services.

 The MEI has worked with national malaria programs in Guyana, the Philippines, Sri Lanka, and Thailand to conduct sustainability and transition assessments, facilitate sustainability and transition planning processes, and embed elements of the malaria response strategically within the health system.
-The MEI also serves as a technical partner to the Global Fund to Fight AIDS, Tuberculosis and Malaria on sustainability, transition, and co-financing.
+The MEI also serves as a technical partner to the Global Fund on sustainability, transition, and co-financing.